bashkimkasa/slack-bot-azureopenai-sample/README.md

 This is a simple app to demonstrate the functionality.
 It has minimal exception handling and support cases.

+## Prerequisites
+Please make sure that you have already created in Azure the following resources:
+1. A storage account, with blob container and data files that will be used for RAG
+1. An Azure OpenAI service/resources
+    1. Deploy a model for LLM (example: `gpt-35-turbo-16k`)
+    2. Deploy a model for text-embedding (example: `text-embedding-ada-002`)
+2. An Azure (AI) Search service/resource
+    1. Import and vectorize your data from above

 ## App Settings And Configuration
 Please create a [`slack app`](https://api.slack/com/apps) and do the following:
 1. Go to `OAuth & Permissions`
     1. Go to `Scopes` section and add the `chat:write` scope to it
     2. Get the Bot User OAuth Token store somewhere for later use.
     3. At this point you can re-install the app to the workspace (but it will be done later anyway when additional scopes are added from the `Event Subscriptions`)

 2. For local Development, go to `Socket Mode` and enable it.
     1. When enablig `Socket Mode`, you will get an app level token which you can give it some name to your liking.
     2. Store the app level token somewhere for later use.
     3. Leave the default app level scope as is (`connections:write`)

 3. Go to `Event Subscriptions` for subscribing to specific events
     1. First turn on `Enable Events`
     2. When using `Socket Mode` (for development) above you do not need to provide a Request URL, but for production you'll need to provide the Request URL where slack will be sending the events to.

-  3. In `Subscribe to bot events` subscribe to the following events:
+4. In `Subscribe to bot events` subscribe to the following events:
     1. `message.channels` -> A message was posted to a channel (publich) that the bot is invited in.
     2. `message.groups`   -> A message was posted to a private channel that the bot is invited in.
     3. You can add additinal optional events if needed (like message:im) for direct message with the bot.
     3. Save changes.

-4. At this point you should see a warning on the top of your screen indicating to re-install the app in your workspace in order for the changes to take affect.
+5. At this point you should see a warning on the top of your screen indicating to re-install the app in your workspace in order for the changes to take affect.
 Please go ahead and re-install the app and in the subsequent screen Allow (authorize) the new scopes.

-5. Go to `App Home`
+6. Go to `App Home`
     1. Turn on the feature `Always Show My Bot as Online`
     2. If you want to change the name you can do so in the section `Your App's Presense in Slack`
     3. In the `Show Tabs` section check the box that says `Allow users to send Slash commands and messages from the messages tab`. (this setting may take a couple of minutes to propagate to slack)

 ## Getting started